-Muhammad Azzam Ismail, PhD in Built Environment (UNSW) is a Graduate Architect and an expert in green architecture and green building rating.
-He teaches architecture at the University of Malaya, Kuala Lumpur as a Senior Lecturer.
-His current research through awarded grants includes building energy consumption management, operational carbon footprint of residential properties and low carbon cities.
-At national level, he was appointed as the Chairman of the Malaysia Council of Heads of Architecture Schools (COHAS) from 2014-2016.
-Through his appointment as Fellow at the Tun Syed Zahiruddin Residential College (9th College) and now as the College Master, he supervised and participated in numerous student-led activities including the yearly college award dinner and the "Global Community Service (GLOCOSE)" international community service program to Acheh (Indonesia), Kampung Cham (Cambodia), Tay Ninh (Vietnam) and Lombok.
-In line with his interest in Sustainability and low carbon cities, he actively delivered capacity building lectures through UMCARES and was awarded UMCARES Certificate of Excellence in Sustainability 2014.
+Previously, he was appointed as the Chairman of the Malaysia Council of Heads of Architecture Schools (COHAS) from 2014-2016 while serving as the Head of the Department of Architecture.
+Additionally, through his appointment as Fellow and College Master at the Tun Syed Zahiruddin Residential College (9th College), he supervised and participated in numerous student-led activities including the yearly college award dinner and the Global Community Service (GLOCOSE) program to Acheh, Indonesia; Kampung Cham, Cambodia; Tay Ninh, Vietnam; Lombok, Indonesia; and Phuket, Thailand.
+In line with his interest in Sustainability and low carbon cities, he delivered capacity-building lectures through UMCARES and was awarded the UMCARES Certificate of Excellence in Sustainability 2014.